They stole our Pocky!

 At this point you might ask, “Why didn't you say something before?”

-Well, we accidentally discovered it when searching for Pocky marketing after we stopped working with them.
-We’d never even heard of The Miller Group before this.
+Well, we accidentally discovered it earlier this year when searching for recent Pocky marketing.
+We were curious what they've been up to lately.
+At the time we’d never even heard of The Miller Group.
 We don’t pitch new business, so we don’t really look at other agencies’ marketing materials.
 We stay in our lane.
 (And only show our work.)

 Perhaps the good news is that no one ever brought it to our attention, because, well, maybe no one we know saw it?
+Or maybe they didn't want to say anything.
 Who knows?

 Anyhow, at this point we’re wondering, what should we do?

-By the way, The Miller Group probably did work for Pocky, but we're not sure.
-They don't have any work on their website except ours.
-So, who knows?
+By the way, we assume the Miller Group did some work for Pocky at some point.
+They don't have any work on their website except ours, so who knows?
+But maybe they did?

 Anyhow, what should we do?